Providing LPC Distance Telesupervision

-Distance counseling supervision is a mode a delivering clinical supervision that is not face-to-face.
+In short, distance counseling supervision is a mode of delivering clinical supervision that is not face-to-face.
 Forms of telemental health supervision include but are not limited to telephone and video and chat.

 Training Requirements for Telemental Health Supervisors

 In order to deliver telemental health supervision, Georgia Composite board rules require 6 (six) telemental health continuing education hours plus 3 (three) hours of supervising telemental health therapy approved by an eligible professional association such as lpcaga or nbcc.